Jordi-Jaspers/GoByTest/README.md

 * channels, to help organize and control the communication between the different processes, allowing us to avoid a race condition bug.
 * the race detector which helped us debug problems with concurrent code

+**Chapter 11**
+**select**

+* Helps you wait on multiple channels.
+* Sometimes you'll want to include time.After in one of your cases to prevent your system blocking forever.

+**httptest**

+* A convenient way of creating test servers so you can have reliable and controllable tests.
+* Using the same interfaces as the "real" net/http servers which is consistent and less for you to learn.

 ## Application <a name = "application"></a>

 ## Meta <a name = "meta"></a>